Bobxyz24/Bobxyz24/README.md

 - 👋 Hi, I’m @Bobxyz24
 - 👀 I’m interested in learning more and more!
 - 🌱 I’m currently learning about writing somthing about blockchain.
-- 💞️ I’m looking to collaborate on my projects.
+- 💞️ I’m looking to collaborate on my Ai art projects.
 - 📫 How to reach me? nodistlan@gmail.com
 - 😄 Pronouns: 🎬
 - ⚡ Fun fact: 😎